-This course involves classroom lectures and hands-on exposure to advanced microcomputer software and hardware.
+3 lect., 3 lab., 4 cr.
+(Spring) This course involves classroom lectures and hands-on exposure to advanced microcomputer software and hardware.
 Topics include: current hardware technology, microcomputer operating systems, fixed disk management, communications, and local area networks.

-CIT 115-Visual Basic
+CIT 115-Visual Basic 2 lect., 2 lab., 3 cr.
 This is a hands-on computer programming course to introduce the student to the Visual Basic programming language.
 The student will use important programming tools such as flowcharting, pseudo code, testing data and testing modules and will learn how to use Visual Basic for both stand-alone programs and scripting modules for use on the Internet.
 Entering students should have a basic knowledge of microcomputers and Windows.
+Prerequisite: MAT 020 or placement into MAT 101 or higher